AKUA MIND BODY

 Looking at the Relationship Between Opioid Misuse and Depression in Teenagers

 World Teen Mental Wellness Day is observed across the globe on March 2 every year.
 This day aims to raise awareness about mental health issues in teenagers.
-Mental health struggles are common in teens, making up 16% of disease and injuries in people aged 10 to 19.
+Mental health struggles are common in teens, making up 16% of diseases and injuries in people aged 10 to 19.
 Mental health issues start from around 14 years of age and often go undiagnosed and untreated.
 Suicide and depression are among the leading causes of death among teens and can even lead to other struggles such as substance use disorders in later years.

 Individuals often fail to understand what teenagers go through, and the stigma associated with mental health disorders can make teens reluctant to seek help.
 This important awareness day encourages open conversation and education to help teens worldwide.